 Getting to the city

-An Airbus Express bus service leaves regularly (roughly every 10 minutes during the day on weekdays, every 15 minutes during the day on weekends, and every 30 minutes overnight) for the city centre.
-Tickets start from NZD 16.
-Shuttle buses also offer economical transportation between the airport and city or suburbs on a 'shared ride' basis.
+SkyBus is the airport's transfer bus service and leaves regularly (roughly every 10 minutes during the day on weekdays, every 15 minutes during the day on weekends, and every 30 minutes overnight) for the city centre.
+Tickets start from NZD 18.
 Taxis are also available, as is car rental.